 In North Indian cooking, korma is traditionally made with yogurt and cream and is garnished with sauteed raisins and nuts.

 In South India, korma is made with coconut.
-The South Indian (Kerala) version is also referred to as Malabari Chicken Korma (or kurma).
-Since I’m partial to the South Indian version, that’s what I’m sharing here.
+The South Indian (Kerala) version is also called Malabari Chicken Korma (or kurma), and I’m partial to the South Indian version.

-Traditional South Indian chicken korma is made with grated coconut and has the added ingredient of white poppy seeds (khus khus).
+A traditional South Indian chicken korma recipe is made with grated coconut and has the added ingredient of white poppy seeds (khus khus).

 I wanted this recipe to be as easy as possible so I’ve eliminated the need to bring out the blender.
 I substitute coconut milk for the grated coconut and omit the poppy seeds.